rulu-eu/rulu2013/_posts/2013-05-18-announcing-4-first-speakers.md

 website: ferdinandboas.com
 published: true
 ---
-<p>We've seen so many of you <a href="http://tito.io/rulu/rulu-2013">register to RuLu 2013</a> even if we haven't annouced any speaker yet.
-Being trusted by the Ruby community is a great honour!<br />
+<p>We've seen so many of you <a href="http://tito.io/rulu/rulu-2013">register for RuLu 2013</a> even though we haven't annouced the speakers yet.
+Being trusted by the Ruby community is a great honour and we are truly grateful for your support!<br />
 You were right to bet on us.
-We are now ready to let you know about the first amazing speakers who will join us.</p>
+We are now ready to announce the first four of the amazing speakers who will delight you at RuLu.</p>

 <div class="row-fluid">